Pet Grooming Education:

 Jennifer appears (above) on the Hulu Network's Small Business Revolution, Season Three, "Shampooches" episode as the Grooming Expert.
 (Host, Amanda Brinkman, right)

 Groomers Guide Educational Seminars and Publications are a product of the merging of Jennifer's three lifetime careers: teaching, advocacy, and a love of dogs.
 Jennifer Bishop-Jenkins is an International Certified Master Groomer who brings her engaging speaking style and dedicated research skills to her academically rich groomer educational programs.
-She has helped to revolutionize the grooming industry with the creation of her 15 Coat Types seminars, poster, and upcoming book.
-Debuting Fall 2023 you can also find Jennifer's new blog and GROOMERS GUIDE PODCAST focusing on groomer education on the platform hosted by Boss/PetEdge at www.petprotalk.com.
+She has helped to revolutionize the grooming industry with the creation of her 15 Coat Types seminars, posters, and upcoming book.
+Debuting Spring 2024 you can also find Jennifer's new blog and GROOMERS GUIDE PODCAST focusing on groomer education on the platform hosted by Boss/PetEdge at www.petprotalk.com.

 Jennifer's goal has been to dramatically reduce the number of incorrectly groomed and shaved-down dogs.
 For too long, too many dogs have been groomed incorrectly for their natural coat type.
-This has led them to suffer discomfort and even medical harm.
+This has led them to suffer discomfort, a loss of their naturally most protective outer coat, patchiness and itchiness, and even medical harm, especially in the form of increased skin cancer risk, parasites, and yeast, fungal or bacterial problems in the skin .
 Instead, Jennifer urges, dog lovers everywhere should be able to get each of their dogs groomed correctly for its natural coat type by professional pet groomers who know the differences in coat type, and who know the correct grooming procedures for each type.

 Dogs are the most diverse single species on land on the Earth in physical appearance.
 The canine coat is diverse, naturally evolved, and has specific functionality that protects each dog.
 The naturally-evolved coat types are adapted to the climate and function of the dogs in their regions.
 Dogs have very thin skin and a lot more hair than people.
 Shaving them down exposes them to seriously increased risk of skin cancer, not to mention discomfort.
-Removing a natural fur-type coat can greatly increase not only cancer risk but also fungal and bacterial infections.
+Removing, shaving, or even just trimming the upper torso area on a natural fur-type coat can greatly increase not only cancer risk but also fungal and bacterial infections and on-going skin and follicle discomfort and dysfunction.
 Shaving a fur-type coat forever changes the healthy appearance of the coat and damages the natural coat's function, texture, and protective abilities.
-Even one shave down can ruin the natural coat for a dog's entire lifetime. #DogsNeedTheirNaturalCoatsToProtectThem #StopTheShaveDowns
+Even one shave down can potentially ruin the natural coat for a dog's entire lifetime. #DogsNeedTheirNaturalCoatsToProtectThem #StopTheShaveDowns

 Jennifer has been concerned about the fact that most pet owners are not aware of the utter lack of educational or competency requirements for professional pet groomers, and the unnecessary resulting harm to literally millions of dogs.
 Jennifer works tirelessly with other industry leaders to invigorate and reform "old school" grooming industry practices, replacing them with genetically and dermatologically appropriate good grooming science based on the dog's natural coat type.